 Nasal tip projection is the distance your nasal tip protrudes from your face.
 If your tip projection is too large, your nose will look too big.
 This is an inherited problem.
 Treatment includes precisely setting back the cartilage in the nasal tip through an open rhinoplasty approach.

-Before & After Surgery to Reduce Nasal Tip Projection*
+Before & After Surgery to Improve Nasal Tip*

-For the patient shown here, Dr. Parker moved back the cartilage to reduce the size & projection of the nasal tip, using an open rhinoplasty technique.
+For the patient shown here, Dr. Parker used an open rhinoplasty technique to move back the cartilage to reduce the size and projection of the nasal tip.

 The tip of your nose may be too rounded, too bulbous or too broad; this results when the cartilage in the tip of the nose is overly large and separated farther than it should be.
 Treatment includes removing the excess cartilage and shaping the remaining tip cartilage with sutures under direct vision using an open rhinoplasty approach.